 This article was originally published on 2017-08-30.

-Updates on 2017-09-04: In response to the ban on Chinese ICOs announced on September 4, 2017, we have downgraded our recommendation on the Red Pulse ICO from positive to neutral for flipping.
+Updates on 2017-09-04: In response to the ban on Chinese ICOs announced on September 4, 2017, we have downgraded our recommendation on the Red Pulse ICO from positive to neutral for short-term potential.
 Please see our updated Conclusion section.

 - Project name: Red Pulse